yancong222/scripts/README.md

 # Scripts and modified code

-by Yan Cong, 2018-present [strategy tree here: https://github.com/yancong222/SSD-LM-STanglab]
+by Yan Cong, 2018-present [ongoing work - strategy tree here: https://github.com/yancong222/SSD-LM-STanglab]

-This folder contains various scripts and modified code (Python, R, javascript, Matlab, html) written or modified by Yan Cong starting in 2018 at Michigan State University (MSU).
+This folder contains scripts and modified code (Python, R, javascript, Matlab, html) written or modified by Yan Cong during the PhD degree at Michigan State University.

 There are five subfolders, each representing a different study.
 Each subfolder contains its own Readme file with a summary of the contents of that folder.

 -------------------------------------------------------